lac-dcc/sepe/README.md

   * B-Time: in file`results/global_geoman.csv`, second column.
   * H-Time: in file `results/hash-performance.txt`
   * B-Coll: in file `results/global_geoman.csv`, final column.
   * T-Coll: requires the execution of RQ3 script.
-After executing it, run the `true_collisions.sh` script.
+After executing it, run `true_collisions.sh normal`.

 RQ2 results will be in `results/global_collision_count.pdf`, as a graph.